-Carmelo Anthony To Portland A Possibility As NBA Star Hopes To Be Out Of New York By Monday
+Carmelo Anthony To Portland A Possibility, As NBA Star Hopes To Be Out Of New York By Monday

 — Jason McIntyre (@jasonrmcintyre) September 21, 2017

 A Melo Anthony trade to Portland is actually an old rumor.
 Blazers stars Damian Lilliard and C.J.
 McCollum have been recruiting the NBA forward for quite some time now.
-McCollum fuelled the rumor by tweeting a photo of Anthony sporting a Blazer jersey.
+McCollum fueled the rumor by tweeting a photo of Anthony sporting a Blazers jersey.
 Both players have claimed that Anthony is interested in playing for Portland.

 A potential trade for Melo will likely force Portland to give up Moe Harkless, an upcoming forward from New York who starred at St. John’s.
 If this trade does happen, expect Portland to instantly go up the ratings.
-A Top 3 finish in the Western Conference is possible with Melo on board.
+A top three finish in the Western Conference is possible with Melo on board.

 Knicks Trade #Rumors: #Carmelo_Anthony would consider Portland https://t.co/bcrIlG2hnC via @dailyknicksFS pic.twitter.com/Fd28hZXyNB